vmware/pyvmomi/docs/vim/action/Action/ActionParameter.rst

 --------

 target
-   The object of the entity where the alarm is assocaited.
+   The object of the entity where the alarm is associated.

 eventDescription
    The event description.